bruits/maudit/website/content/docs/routing.md

 ### Static Routes

-Maudit uses a simple and intuitive API to define routes and pages.
-To create a new page, define a struct that implements the `Page` trait, adding the `#[route]` attribute to the struct definition with the path of the route as an argument.
-The path can be any Rust expression, as long as it returns a String.
+To create a new page in your Maudit project, create a struct and implement the `Page` trait for it, adding the `#[route]` attribute to the struct definition with the path of the route as an argument.
+The path can be any Rust expression, as long as it returns a `String`.

 ```rust
 use maudit::page::prelude::*;